V-Varga/Vaginomics__GEMs_MCMM/README.md

 The MCMM was created using [PyCoMo](https://github.com/univieCUBE/PyCoMo) in a Jupyter Notebook.

 All created and modified SBML-formatted XML files of the GEMs and the MCMM are included in the `Results_MCMMs/` directory.
+All scripts needed to run the MATLAB Live script and Jupyter Notebook are included in the `Scripts/` directory.
+All data files necessary to run the MATLAB Live script are included in the `Data/` directory.

 ## References